casaub0n/casaub0n/README.md

 - Node.js

 ## environment
-From the beginning, this runs on Linux, but I try to works it on Windows.
+From the beginning, this runs on Linux, but I try to work it on Windows.

 ### attention
 connection to turbo daemon process failed on Windows: imformation👉 https://github.com/vercel/turbo/issues/2034